pester/Pester/README.md

 #### Use legacy code lens

-With Pester 5 it is finally possible to run and debuge just a single test in VSCode!
+With Pester 5 it is finally possible to run and debug just a single test in VSCode!

 ![Shows a single test being run using the new Code Lense](images/readme/single-test.gif)

-In the latest PowerShell Preview extension for VSCode you can enable Use Legacy Code Lens option which will enable `Run tests` on all `Describe`, `Context` and `It` blocks.
+In the latest [PowerShell Preview](https://marketplace.visualstudio.com/items?itemName=ms-vscode.PowerShell-Preview) extension for VSCode you can enable Use Legacy Code Lens option which will enable `Run tests` on all `Describe`, `Context` and `It` blocks.
 You can run a whole block, any child block, or any test individually.
 You can also run tests that are marked as skipped by running them individually.

 Actually there is a bug, and the option is called Enable Legacy Code Lens, and is enabled by default and can't be disabled. 😁 Take advantage of this and go try it right now!